List of international rugby union players killed in World War I: Olympians

-Scotland and Ireland did not put teams up for either the 1900 or 1908 Olympic rugby events, and most of the players were from England, and in particular Cornwall.
+Scotland and Ireland did not enters teams up for either the 1900 or 1908 Olympic rugby events; most of the "Great Britain" team were from England, particularly Cornwall.

 Ireland

 Ireland, unlike Great Britain and much of the British Empire did not have conscription during the war, although there was a disastrous attempt in 1918 to impose it.
 See also Ireland and World War I.